siriusphp/filtration/docs/filters.md

 Options:

-- start_characters: leaves untouched this number of characters from the begining of the filtered string.
+- `start_characters`: leaves untouched this number of characters from the begining of the filtered string.
 Default: 1
-- start_characters: leaves untouched this number of characters from the end of the filtered string.
+- `start_characters`: leaves untouched this number of characters from the end of the filtered string.
 Default: 1
-- replacement_char: the character that will be used to replace the hidden chars.
+- `replacement_char`: the character that will be used to replace the hidden chars.
 Default: *
-- word: list of words that are censored.
+- `word`: list of words that are censored.
 Default: look in the source file

 ## CleanArray